 > --header "Authorization: Bearer ${POLYTOMIC_API_KEY}" \

-By default, the API expects the auth_url to be open in a new browser window.
-If you’d like to modify the redirect behavior, there is an optional redirect_url parameter that can be added to the request body.
+By default, the API expects auth_url to open in a new browser window.
+Set the optional redirect_url parameter in the request body to change the redirect target.

 The PostgreSQL server must be network-accessible from Polytomic.